CarstenIsert/LatinLearner/README.md

 This project has mainly educational purposes.
 1. Learn the technologies required to build a deep learning system that can process Latin Language
+2. Practice coding skills, github, testing etc.
-2. If this is working, provide the chatbot as a tool for use in school or university or on a website / app / Facebook etc.
+3. Provide the Latin language model as a tool for use in school or university or on a website / app / Facebook etc.

 ## Data